- The Iowa State University Dietetic Internship (ISU DI) is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®)

 By the numbers

-- 95% or more interns successfully complete the program
+95% or more interns successfully complete the program requirements within 9.1 months (150% of program length)

-- 90% pass the exam within one year of first attempt.
+90% of program graduates take and pass the CDR credentialing exam for dietitian nutritionists within 12 months of their first attempt.

-- 99% of alumni surveyed found employment in dietetics within 12 months of completion.
+99% of responding graduates are employed in nutrition and dietetics or related fields within 12 months of graduation.

-- Find details about our graduation rates, the median debt of students who completed the program, and other important information on Iowa State’s Gainful Employment web page.
+Find details about our graduation rates, the median debt of students who completed the program, and other important information on Iowa State’s Gainful Employment Disclosures web page at https://www.financialaid.iastate.edu/gainful-employment/dietetic.html.

 Accelerated, innovative, and interactive learning.